Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/guides/quick-start.md

 | PUID, PGID | Minecraft only | Match file ownership to a host user and group |

 :::note[Steam login]
 Anonymous Steam downloads work for most dedicated server tools.
 A few games (Arma 3 is the common case) need an account that owns the server files.
-Set STEAM_USERNAME and STEAM_PASSWORD, and STEAM_GUARD_CODE if Steam Guard asks for a dockerized/code.
+Set STEAM_USERNAME and STEAM_PASSWORD, and STEAM_GUARD_CODE if Steam Guard asks for a code.
 Anonymous logins can also fail to list a server publicly for some titles.
 In that case use real credentials.
 :::

-## Networking: getting friends onto your server
+## Port forwarding

-Docker only opens ports on the machine it runs on.
-Your router still has to let traffic in from the internet.
-Two ways to do that:
+Docker publishes ports on the host.
+Traffic from the internet still has to reach that host through your router.

-- **Port forwarding** (best for a server you keep running): a rule on your router that sends traffic on a given port to your server's local IP.
-Reliable, and what most guides assume.
+Port forwarding is the reliable option for a server you keep running: a router rule that sends a given port to your machine's LAN IP.
+Most guides assume this setup.

-- **UPnP**: your router opens the port when asked.
-Convenient, but not every router supports it well, and it is a weaker security boundary.
+UPnP asks the router to open a port automatically.
+Some routers handle it poorly, and it is a weaker security boundary than a fixed rule you chose.

-Give the machine running Docker a fixed local IP (static IP or a DHCP reservation in your router).
+Give the Docker host a fixed LAN IP (static assignment or a DHCP reservation).
 Otherwise the forwarding rule can point at the wrong device after a reboot.

-:::note[If it is not working]
+:::note[Connection troubleshooting]
-- **Same-network testing can lie to you.** Many home routers do not support NAT loopback, so visiting your own public IP from inside your network can fail even when it works for a friend elsewhere.
-Test from outside your network (mobile data works well) before assuming the setup is broken.
+- Same-network testing can fail even when remote players connect fine.
+Many home routers lack NAT loopback, so your own public IP may not work from inside your network.
+Test from outside (mobile data off Wi-Fi is enough) before assuming the setup is broken.
-- **CGNAT blocks port forwarding entirely.** If your ISP puts you behind Carrier-Grade NAT, forwarded ports never reach your router.
-Compare the WAN IP in your router admin page to your public IP from a site like whatismyip.com.
-If they differ, you are likely behind CGNAT and need a different approach (a VPS, a tunnel, or asking your ISP for a public IP).
+- CGNAT blocks port forwarding.
+Compare the WAN IP in your router admin to your public IP on a site like whatismyip.com.
+If they differ, you are likely behind carrier-grade NAT and need a VPS, a tunnel, or a public IP from your ISP.
-- **Check both TCP and UDP.** Most game servers need both.
-Forwarding one but not the other is a common miss.
-Check the port table on the server's guide.
+- Check both TCP and UDP.
+Most game servers need both protocols on the ports listed in the server's guide.
-- **A host firewall can still block a forwarded port.** ufw, firewalld, and cloud provider security groups sit between the internet and the container even after the router is set up.
+- Host firewalls still block traffic after the router is configured.
+Check ufw, firewalld, and cloud security groups.
 :::

 ## Backup, restore, update, health checks